pingcap/ossinsight/configs/public_api/README.md

 OSSInsight Public APIs (beta) provide a convenient way to access insight data for open source projects on GitHub, supplementing the existing GitHub API.

+It provides data query in different dimensions, including:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';